Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09. TDD/README.md

 In short TDD follows this cycle:

 1. **Add a Test** - New features are added by first writting a test that fail.
 2. **Run all tests** - This validates that the test is working as it should not pass.
 3. **Write code** - Write code that will causes the test to pass.
 4. **Run tests** - If all tests pass you can be confident your code meets the requirements of the tests cases.
 If tests fail fix them.
 5. **Refactor code** - As the code base grows it must be cleaned up and improved.
 Tests will hopefully find problems or errors introduced in this step.
 6. **Repeat** - With each cycle the functionality of the product should increase.

-TDD provides many advantages.
+TDD offers some advantages.
 It can increase productivity and avoid writing unnecessary code.
 It also avoids errors and defects, and lengthy debugging sessions.

 - https://en.wikipedia.org/wiki/Test-driven_development

 TDD does NOT solve all of the your problems for you.
-Some things are difficult to test, UI interactions for example.
-Some tests are difficult write and evaluate.
+Some things are difficult to test, UI interactions for example. **Some tests are difficult write and evaluate**.
 Using TDD you might feel you are spending large amounts of time writing tests, code which doesn't go directly into your finished product.